What Is BMR and Why Does It Matter for Weight Loss?

 Let’s break it down simply.

-If you're trying to understand how BMR fits into real weight loss (not just theory), the next step is learning how it connects to your total daily energy needs.
+If you're trying to understand how BMR fits into real weight loss (not just theory), there are two ways to continue learning.

-Learn how BMR, TDEE, and calorie intake work together in a clear, realistic way.
+Learn how BMR, TDEE, calorie intake, and long-term weight change work together in a clear, realistic way.

 BMR stands for Basal Metabolic Rate — the number of calories your body burns at rest to maintain essential life functions.